Want to join our team?

 The ideal candidate will possess:

-- PhD in the humanities or social sciences
+- PhD in the humanities or social sciences, particularly in art history

 - Fluency in academic terminology; specifically the ability to translate academese into clear and effective language